Caring for Your Nature Strip!

 Constructing a shared fence follows this general process:

-1. Contact you local council (Wyndham – see link above) for your neighbours contact details
+1. Contact you local council (Wyndham – see link above) for your neighbours’ contact details

-2. Obtain 3 quotes from separate contractors
+2. Obtain 3 quotes from separate contractors (for each length of fence).
+This will need to be done for each boundary.

 If your neighbouring block is unsold and is still listed as the property of Growland, we recommend following these steps: